Any major life change takes a lot patience and planning. Getting the necessary support from family and friends will make it easier.

 Discuss the Finances

-After choosing an assisted living community that is right for your loved one, the next step should be coming up with a financial plan for their elder years.
-If you have chosen an assisted living community, you have most likely figured out a plan for payment.
-The new challenges that you will encounter due to the complication of paying for assisted living could add stress to you and your senior loved one.
+After choosing an assisted living community that is right for your loved one, the next step should be coming up with a financial plan on how to pay for it.
+If you have chosen an assisted living community, most likely you’ve already figured out a plan for payment.
+Most assisted living communities are private pay, meaning the families pay out of pocket for the monthly fees.
+Long-term Care Insurance is also another payment option, however, not all seniors have this type of insurance.

 Make Their New Space Feel Like Home

-When you move your loved one into their new home at the assisted living community, make it feel as much like their old home as possible.
-Bring pictures of children and grandchildren along with you and decorate the place with items that evoke warm memories.
+When you move your loved one into their new assisted living home, try to make the look and feel the same as their old home.
+Bring family photos and decorate the place with items that will remind them of fun memories.
 Plan a layout that is comforting and inviting.
-Consult the assisted living staff, as they will be more than happy to help you design and decorate a comfortable, welcoming space.
+Be sure to consult the assisted living staff members, if you need to.
+They will be more than happy to help you design and decorate a comfortable and welcoming space for your elderly loved one.

 Make a Plan to Visit Regularly